lemoninnit/CSIT327-G7-Labang-Online/README.md

 The primary purpose of Labang Online is to digitize barangay-level services in Barangay Labangon, Cebu City.
 This project targets long queues and paper-based processes by enabling online access to services like certificate requests, complaints, and inquiries.

-## Sprint 1 Scope

-- Registration form (name, DOB, address, contact)
+## Tech stack used
+- Django
-- Barangay Labangon verification
+- Supabase
-- Email/phone verification (OTP)
+- HTML/CSS/JavaScript
-- Password setup & encryption
-- Error handling & input validation
-- Welcome message / confirmation email

-## Quickstart (Windows, using Python launcher)
+## Setup & run instructions

 1) Ensure Python 3.13+ is installed.
 Verify: `py -V`
 2) Option A: Virtual environment (recommended)